edsonportosilva/AdaptiveSignalProcessing/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.

-## Acknowledgments

-This material has been developed to support graduate students in understanding and implementing adaptive signal processing techniques.